 All children will be recognised for their own positive contributions however, for those children who, at the discretion of the adult, go over and above the expectations, a Summercourt Academy Token will be awarded to the child.
-The token will then be added to a class container, marking the child's contribution to creating our ready, respectful and safe community.
-They will then receive a sticker from the class teacher with public praise, recognising the child's contribution to the class.
-The sticker ensures that the child receives personal, 'take home' recognition following their positive behaviour, and this can be a talking point for the child and their parents and carers.
+The token will then be added to a pod container, marking the child's contribution to creating our ready, respectful and safe community.
+(One pod adult will touch the tokens and place then in the pod container).